 International Congress Engineering of Advanced Materials ICEAM2017

-ICEAM2017 is organized by the Cluster of Excellence Engineering of Advanced Materials (EAM) and will be held from 10 to 12 October 2017 in Erlangen, Germany.
-The aim of ICEAM2017 is to place 10 years of interdisciplinary research at the EAM in the international context of state-of-the-art science and engineering research.
-Our target audience is local, national and international researchers working in fields where EAM is active.
-With a mix of invited plenary, keynote and submitted talks and posters, the congress will focus on EAM’s four application fields, Nanoelectronic Materials, Photonic and Optical Materials, Catalytic Materials and Lightweight Materials.
-Furthermore, the key role played by our cross-sectional topics, Functional Particle Systems, Nanoanalysis and Microscopy, and Multiscale Modeling and Simulation will be apparent throughout the congress.
+ICEAM2017 was organized by the Cluster of Excellence Engineering of Advanced Materials (EAM) and was held from 10 to 12 October 2017 in Erlangen, Germany.
+The aim of ICEAM2017 was to place 10 years of interdisciplinary research at the EAM in the international context of state-of-the-art science and engineering research.
+Our target audience were local, national and international researchers working in fields where EAM is active.
+With a mix of invited plenary, keynote and submitted talks and posters, the congress focused on EAM’s four application fields, Nanoelectronic Materials, Photonic and Optical Materials, Catalytic Materials and Lightweight Materials.
+Furthermore, the key role played by our cross-sectional topics, Functional Particle Systems, Nanoanalysis and Microscopy, and Multiscale Modeling and Simulation was apparent throughout the congress.